 We republish an infographic as below:

-Plastic was only widely available from the middle of the 20th century – and the expansion in recent years due to a growing global population, and economic growth in more areas of the world (obviously a good thing) – has seen the huge downside of out of control plastic production, usage and disposal.
+Plastic was only widely available from the middle of the 20th century, and the expansion in recent years due to a growing global population.
+Economic growth in more areas of the world (obviously a good thing) has seen the huge downside of out of control plastic production, usage and disposal.

-Even if we clamp down hugely on plastic production and usage – it will not change overnight – and it is inevitable that soon there will be more plastic in the sea than fish.
+Even if we clamp down hugely on plastic production and usage, it will not change overnight.
+It is inevitable that soon there will be more plastic in the sea than fish.

 “We’re catching a lot of little plastics, lots of polystyrene beads, cigarette butts,” Ms Ledger said.